Add Custom Attributes

 Options for app_visibility

-The app_visibility field controls whether the custom attribute is readable or writable by other applications:
+The app_visibility field controls whether the custom attribute and its definition are readable or writable by other applications:

-• APP_VISIBILITY_READ_ONLY - Visible and searchable by other applications.
+• APP_VISIBILITY_READ_ONLY - The attribute definition and value are read-only, visible, and searchable by other applications.

 Link to section